Anonymous-Account-Code/A-Sorting-Algorithm/README.md

 # Sorting and Performance Statistics Program
 ## Overview
-This repository contains a C program to sort data along with performance statistics and timing information.
+This repository contains a C program to sort data along with performance statistics and timing information for the paper **MaxSort: An Efficient and Complete Sorting Algorithm**.

 ## Repository Contents
 - sort.c: The main C source code for the sorting program.